Quansight-Labs/ndindex/docs/indexing-guide/other-topics.md

 np.empty((0,))
 ```

-However, these arrays are all different in the way they behave with NumPy.
+What then, is the point of NumPy allowing all these arrays to be distinct?

-The key point with size 0 arrays is that
+The key point to understand with size 0 arrays is that

 > **NumPy does not special case `0` in the shape of an array.
 The behavior
 > when a dimension has size `0` is the same as the behavior when the dimension